The top 5 Business Communication Platforms

 Advances in technology have made communication simpler than ever, reducing barriers of distance and spanning across borders and time zones.
 Technology, therefore, holds great potential for improving communication in a context where today’s workers currently spend approximately 80% of their time collaborating with colleagues in meetings, over the phone, and through email.
 The times are changing and it’s time for business communication strategies to catch up.

-Looking for ways become more efficient for the 80% of your time you spend collaborating on projects?
+Looking for ways to become more efficient for 80% of your time you spend collaborating on projects?
 Here at the top 5 business communication platforms to streamline your communication at work.

 This cloud-based platform integrates a variety of communication tools, combining voice, video, and messaging services within a single desktop or mobile platforms.
 Since it’s based in the cloud, Fuze is flexible and cost-effective, and its intelligent platform is driven by user behaviour.
 A global platform, Fuze is ideal for large organizations with sites dispersed across the globe.

 Zoom’s strength is in its video conferencing capabilities.
 This easy-to-use platform allows you to host online meetings, webinars, collaborative conference rooms, or send instant messages.
 While Zoom is not as comprehensive as some of the other platforms, its pricing and plans are extremely affordable and the video platforms are top-notch.

 A team-based messaging platform that organizes discussions into channels, Slack sorts your conversations and offers powerful archiving and search functions so you can get in touch with your colleagues from wherever you are.
 Thanks to its smart search functionality, the more you use Slack the easier it becomes to find what you need.
 Slack integrates easily with the platforms you’re already using, like Dropbox, Google Drive, MailChimp, and Twitter, so all your projects can be viewed directly through Slack.